Social Learning with Endogenous Information and the Countervailing Effects of Homophily: Detailed Dynamics

-Agents with positive cost (i.e., with cost \(c_\theta > 0\)) send perfectly informative signals about the state \(v\).
-Specifically, a positive-cost agent who receives a \emph{\(+\)} signal from any nonzero-cost agent will choose the risky action.
+Agents with positive cost (i.e., with cost \(c_\theta > 0\)) send perfectly informative payoff signs about the state \(v\).
+Specifically, a positive cost agent who receives a \emph{\(+\)} signal from any nonzero cost agent will choose the risky action.
 Similarly, a \emph{\(-\)} signal leads the agent to choose the safe action.

-If a signal profile lacks any \emph{\(+\)} or \emph{\(-\)} signals, it comprises uninformative \emph{\(+\)} signals from cost-zero agents and \(\emptyset\) signals from agents who chose the safe action.
-Although these \(\emptyset\) signals do not lead to a direct inference about $v$, they still convey information about \(v\) through the observed behavior of nonzero-cost agents.
+If a signal profile lacks any \emph{\(+\)} or \emph{\(-\)} signals, it comprises uninformative \emph{\(+\)} signals from zero cost agents and \(\emptyset\) signals from agents who chose the safe action.
+Although these \(\emptyset\) signals do not lead to a direct inference about $v$, they still convey information about \(v\) through the observed behavior of nonzero cost agents.

 Because of this richer signal structure, the dynamics are more involved than in the one-dimensional case.
 For example, an initially optimistic blue agent might observe many green (and even some blue) agents taking the safe action.
 Such an observation can persuade the blue agent that the state is likely \(v=0\), causing them to abandon the default risky action.